paketo-buildpacks/samples/web-servers/javascript-frontend-sample/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Deploy and View
-Build this app into an OCI image using the Paketo Node.js and a web server buildpack (either HTTPD or NGINX).
+Build this app into an OCI image using the Paketo Web Servers buildpack.
 There are two [project descriptor](https://buildpacks.io/docs/app-developer-guide/using-project-descriptor/) files in this directory, `httpd.toml` and `nginx.toml`.
 Each contain the configuration necessary to build the React source code into static assets and